blessinvarkey/musings/posts/GPT-3.md

 - GPT or Generative Pre-trained Transformer (-3) generates text using algorithms that are pre-trained or pre fed with the required data.
 - Data has been collected from [Common Crawl](https://commoncrawl.org), Wikipedia and other sources.
 - It scans all the text in its training data – hundreds of billions of words, arranged into meaningful language – and determines what word it should use to recreate the original phrase.
+- The model has 175 billion parameters (the values that a neural network tries to optimize during training), compared with GPT-2’s already vast 1.5 billion.
 - GPT-3 can answer questions, write essays, summarize long texts, translate languages, take memos, and even create computer code

 ## GPT-3 in action